 Metformin does not metabolize in humans or animals, and is excreted in the bile and urine.
 Renal excretion is the main elimination pathway, because of reuptake of metformin in the intestine.
 In experimental rodent models orally administrated metformin accumulates in the mucosa of the small intestine in concentrations up to 300 times higher than in plasma (Tucker et al., 1981; Wilcock and Bailey, 1994).

 Effect of metformin on PET studies

-Since metformin is an inhibitor of several transporters, it may directly affect the distribution of some PET tracers.
-Inhibition of OCT1 and other transporters in the liver may reduce the rate of metabolism of PET tracers.
+Since metformin is an inhibitor of several transporters, it may directly affect the distribution of some PET radiopharmaceuticals.
+Inhibition of OCT1 and other transporters in the liver may reduce the rate of metabolism of PET radiopharmaceuticals.

 Radioactive metabolites were not found in plasma or in urine (Gormsen et al., 2016).